MoritzWag/DeepSurvival/README.md

 The whole training procedure for all models/experiments is defined within this class.

 This includes:
 1. Training a Deep Cox-PH model on heterogenous data (image and tabular data).
+It works on both ADNI and Simulation data.
-2. Evaluation of the model performance with concordance index [https://scikit-survival.readthedocs.io/en/latest/api/generated/sksurv.metrics.concordance_index_censored.html](c-index).
+2. Evaluation of the model performance with concordance index ([c-index](https://scikit-survival.readthedocs.io/en/latest/api/generated/sksurv.metrics.concordance_index_censored.html)).
 2. Training the `Baseline Generator` to generate for each image the optimal and unique baseline.

 ### `explainer.py`